Cap-go/website/content/article/open-source-capacitor-updater.md

 Capgo has no part in that business model.
 Nothing is being built in my side.
 With Capgo, you 100% own and control all of your CI/CD.
 I just store and manage the version for you.

 I choose this business model than CI/CD one.
-If you want my free as in solution, you can self-host Capgo on your server.
+If you want free solution, you can self-host Capgo on your server.

 ## How to switch from AppFlow to an open-source updater